Frequently Asked Questions

 Q5.
 How much physical space do I need to delivery skin allergy testing and immunotherapy services through synAllergy?

-- You can use your existing clinic space to deliver skin allergy testing and immunotherapy services.
+You can use your existing clinic space to deliver skin allergy testing and immunotherapy services.
 No additional space is needed.
+A standard refrigerator can be used for storing supplies and serums.

 Q6.
 How soon after I sign an agreement can I get started?

-- Your practice can be up and running with skin allergy testing in a little as two weeks after signing a service agreement.
+Your practice can be up and running with skin allergy testing in as little as two weeks after signing a service agreement.

 Q7.
 How long is the training?

-- We break the training into two separate training sessions.
-The first part of the training, which lasts a half day, is focused on how to perform skin allergy tests.
-The second part of the training which is conducted several weeks later is focused on immunotherapy.
-It lasts from 2-3 hours.
-If you select the TurnKey Model, a full day of training is also conducted on teaching you and your staff on the mixing of provisions for immunotherapy.
+Training varies based on the needs of the practice and can consist of remote, on-site or a combination of the two.
+Typically, we break the training into two separate training sessions.
+The first part of the training, which lasts a half day, is focused on how to perform skin allergy tests and immunotherapy.
+The second session focuses on teaching you and your staff the mixing of provisions for immunotherapy and can last up to half a day.

 Q8.
 How much time does it take to perform a skin allergy test?